 Don’t we all?
 Luckily privacy is a concept, not a bedroom.
 Yeah.
 Think about it.
 It is our cultivated family culture to respect and facilitate each other’s needs (whether that is privacy or something else), externally enforced boundaries are unnecessary when you have them clearly within yourself!

-Intimacy with my partner is important to both of us
+Intimacy with my partner is important

 Yeah, but I mean sex.
 How can you have sex?